Book an appointment using SetMore

 Divorce causes strife and hardship in even the best situations.
 When one parent, or both parents, choose to engage in alienating behaviors then a bad situation goes to even worse very quickly.
-The child loses part of their identity because he or she is never able to form fully functional relationships with both of their parents, and the parent who is being alienated suffers as well because their ability to parent is curtailed by their spouse’s behavior.
+The child’s identity suffers as they cannot develop fully functional relationships with both parents.
+The alienated parent also experiences diminished parenting capacity due to their spouse’s behavior.

 Finally, the alienator suffers as well, especially in the long run.
 Years after the alienating behavior occurs an older, more mature child will often come to realize that one parent was pitting them against their other parent.
 It is understandable that the child will not be happy and may draw away from the formerly antagonistic parent.